clairedavid/ml_in_hep/_sources/assignments/ml_a3.md

   name: a03_data_NN
   width: 90%
 ---
-Scatter plot of data representing the XOR configuration: it is not linearly separable.
+Scatter plot of data representing the XOR configuration and the neural network performance.
 ```